 But this is not a review of the film, it’s more about an evening well spent – first a walk through some of Byculla’s charming lanes and by-lanes guided by friend and fellow filmmaker, Batul Mukhtiar, who grew up in those parts, followed by the showing of Diamond Queen.

 It was heart-warming to see a full house with the audience really getting into the spirit of the film.
 True, the film has dated having been released 75 years ago and I would also say that technically, the work done in the same period by other film companies like Prabhat, Bombay Talkies and New Theatres was more polished but what made Diamond Queen stand out for me in spite of its lack of logic, some inadvertently funny FTII diploma moments and a script that went all over the place, was its highly infectious sense of fun coming from within.
 Each and every person within the film seemed to be having a great time on-screen and this feeling permeated down to the audience as well.
-What was interesting was the nonchalance atmosphere prevalent throughout the film even in scenes like where Nadia (rightly) declares that if India is to be truly independent, then her women too have to be liberated or when her father forbids her to meet John Cawas anymore, she calmly walks over to Cawas standing across the room, telling her father that isn’t possible as she intends to marry him.
-Why, she even chides her father who tries opening a letter sent to her saying it’s not correct to read others’ letters.
+What was interesting was the nonchalant atmosphere prevalent throughout the film even in scenes like where Nadia (rightly) declares that if India is to be truly independent, then her women too have to be liberated or when her father forbids her to meet John Cawas anymore, she calmly walks over to Cawas standing across the room, telling her father that isn’t possible as she intends to marry him.
+Why, she even chides her father, who tries opening a letter sent to her, saying it’s not correct to read others’ letters.
 Of course, as was the stereotype in those days, this is happily attributed to the fact that she went to Bombay to study and has come back a Modern Miss from there.
 The sequence where she acts coy with Cawas is a hoot – in a good way!
-And I have to say I enjoyed the antics of Daughter of Rolls Royce and Punjab Ka Beta throughly!
+And I have to say I enjoyed the antics of the jalopy, Daughter of Rolls Royce, and the horse, Punjab Ka Beta, throughly!